We use our proprietary methodology to produce these rankings. Learn more →

 Drexel University was the first university to require students to have micro-computers (1983), the first major university to have a fully wireless campus, provided the first mobile web portal for students, and developed the first university portal app across all five major platforms.

-Drexel offers the Bachelor of Science in Game Design and Production.
+Drexel offers the BS in Game Design and Production.
 This degree teaches students storytelling, programming, and animation and graphics.
 All of these skills are necessary to game design careers.

 Drexel students have won numerous awards such as first place in the Microsoft Imagine Cup, the Unity Awards, the GDC’s Narrative Review Competition, and first place in the Adobe Achievement Awards.